benjojo/de-ip-hdmi/blog.md

 I found that the audio sample rate had changed to 44100hz, down from the 48000hz that danman reported.
 (Though this could be dependent on the input?)

 One of the more nasty issues I had to deal with was the activation sequence, since the sender will only send when it knows that there is a receiver ready to listen for it and I had to do more digging on the activation system.
-I bought wireshark out and started to plug the receiver in and out while watching the traffic to see if I could spot any clues.
+I brought wireshark out and started to plug the receiver in and out while watching the traffic to see if I could spot any clues.
 After a few plugs I finally gained a clue:

 ![an wild arp packet appears](https://blog.benjojo.co.uk/asset/8Bnq0Va0fx)